 NOTE: Locating housing in Berkeley can be challenging, so you should start contacting places that you are interested in right away.

 ALSO: Be sure to pay attention to the prices and periods, as some places have a flat rate for the summer period and others have a monthly charge.
 Most places will prorate the rent so you only need to pay for the time you are actually there, but make sure to ask about this when you contact them!

 In addition to using the following resources to find individual housing, you can also get information about fellow interns who are looking for roommates during the summer.
-Look for the housing discussions on the Facebook group that you should have joined shortly after you were accepted to the program.

 We make our best effort to assure that the information we present in these pages is correct.
 However, you should always verify any terms and conditions before deciding to move in.

 The Berkeley Lab Guest House is on the Lab’s campus and has 57 guest rooms, many with views of the San Francisco Bay, skyline, and Berkeley.
 The guest house is only a few minutes away from the University of California, Berkeley, campus.
 Inquire about rates for Berkeley Lab affiliates.